reppy4620/Dialog/README.md

 # q is input sentence, a is target sentence.
 [(q1, a1), (q2, a2), (q3, a3), ...]
 ```
+I think you don't feel like collecting data.
+So I open the traing data to the public.

 training data:  [this](https://drive.google.com/open?id=1VAL11Bv0sTo05x4ZeYpW7WXCWLkdwiJW)
 Please use pkl data if you wanna train.
 - Change path in config.py